hellflame/argparse/docs/cn.md

   HideEntry  bool   // hide usage & help display
   Help       string // help message
-  Group      string // argument group info, default to be no group Action     func(args []string) error // bind actions when the match is found, 'args' can be nil to be a flag Choices    []interface{}  // input argument must be one/some of the choice Validate   func(arg string) error  // customize function to check argument validation
+  Group      string // argument group info, default to be no group Inheritable bool  // sub parsers after this argument can inherit it Action     func(args []string) error // bind actions when the match is found, 'args' can be nil to be a flag Choices    []interface{}  // input argument must be one/some of the choice Validate   func(arg string) error  // customize function to check argument validation